 Now add any non-dated tasks that are on your to-do list or in your get-done pile.

-As you get used to using the Tickler File for different types of tasks, you’ll likely find new ways to use it that apply only to you and your business.
+As you get accustomed to using the Tickler File for different types of tasks, you’ll likely find new ways to use it that apply only to you and your business.

-For example, I have a lot of big, ongoing projects like seasonal email marketing campaigns, organizational projects, and blog post research and outlines.
+For example, I have a lot of big, ongoing projects like seasonal email marketing campaigns, organization projects, and blog post research and outlines.
 In the front of my Tickler File I keep 5-8 empty hanging files.
-When I’m in the middle of these ongoing projects, I convert one of the empty hanging files to the storehouse for all of my papers, research, notes, etc, for that project.
+When I’m in the middle of these ongoing projects, I convert one of the empty hanging files to the storehouse for all of my papers, research, notes, etc., for that project.

 When I want to work on this project, I grab the hanging file, which includes everything I need to work on it (including a project planner; grab yours HERE), and I get to work.

 When it’s time to clean up, I just return everything to the hanging file and put it back in the front of my tickler box.

 I also use my Tickler Files in conjunction with my Mobile Office.
 During the school year I tuck the items from each week’s file (I’m using the weekly set up) into my Mobile Office, so that I can work on them while I’m waiting to pick up my kids after their activities.

 Create a Routine

 The idea of the Tickler File sounds great, but it won’t help you manage your workflow if you don’t create a routine for checking the daily (or weekly) and monthly files.

-I like to pull out the following day’s file when I’m writing my to-do list for the next day.
-I place it on my desk beneath my to-do list, so that I can’t help but see it.
+You can pull out the following day’s file when you’re writing your to-do list for the next day.
+Place the file on your desk beneath your to-do list, so that you can’t help but see it.